-3.3.11 subjectAlternativeName, issuerAlternativeName
+3.3.12 subjectAlternativeName, issuerAlternativeName

-The subjectAlternativeName extension MUST be present for server certificates (and "host" and "service" certificates in the grid context), and MUST contain at least one FQDN (dNSName).
+The subjectAlternativeName extension SHOULD be present for server certificates (and "host" and "service" certificates in the grid context), and, if present, MUST contain at least one FQDN (dNSName).
 If the end-entity certificate needs to contain an rfc822 email address, this extension is also the proper place to put this (as an rfc822Name entry).

-For use with web browsers, you can add multiple FQDNs in dNSName attributes, allowing name-based virtual hosting for secure web sites - at least for up-to-date browsers such as IE5+ and Firefox 1.5+.
+For use with web browsers, you can add multiple FQDNs in dNSName attributes, allowing namebased virtual hosting for secure web sites - at least for up-to-date browsers such as IE5+ and Firefox 1.5+.